Marketing Intermediate Updated 2026-03-22

 What data do I need for segmentation?

 At minimum: signup source, email engagement history, and purchase or conversion data.
 For B2B, add job title and company size.
-Collect what matters for your business — not everything you possibly can.
+Collect what matters for your business.
+Not everything you possibly can.

 Does segmentation work for small lists?